craig-davis/craig-davis.github.io/_posts/2019-03-11-Jeep-XJ-62mm-Throttle-Body-Upgrade.markdown

 ## Security Bits

 To move my sensors I needed both T20 and T25 bits.
-I've got a set of [1/4" drive torx bits from Craftsman](https://amzn.to/2T0q79m) that were too large to fit in this space, and so I needed to use my small bits with a driver to swap my sensors.
+I've got a set of [&frac14;" drive torx bits from Craftsman](https://amzn.to/2T0q79m) that were too large to fit in this space, and so I needed to use my small bits with a driver to swap my sensors.

 [![](/img/posts/xj-throttle-body/security-bits.jpg)](https://amzn.to/2NYS9kX)

 In order to remove the idle air controller housing for cleaning, I needed a T20 security bit.
 These are the torx bits with the spike in the center that prevent tampering.
 I've got [a complete set from Neiko](https://amzn.to/2NYS9kX) that have been great.
-The kits includes tri-lobe and pins and security hex in both metric and standard and it's a nice little kit to have.
+The kit includes tri-lobe, pins, and security hex in both metric and standard and it's a nice little kit to have.

 ## Minor Issues